-Introduction of Aryabhatta to the world happened through his remarkable work in the field of mathematics and astronomy.
+The introduction of Aryabhatta to the world happened through his remarkable work in the field of mathematics and astronomy.
 Aryabhata is one of the most renowned Indian Mathematicians, in fact, one of the firsts.
 Born in the Gupta era that is during the rule of the Gupta Dynasty in 475 CE in Kusumapura, Pataliputra, he was known for his extraordinary knowledge in the astronomical field.
 He has written many treaties in both mathematics and astronomy.
 He was also the author of many mathematical books which to date is considered holy and reverend immensely.
-Many of his works were lost, but some are still available for the modern scholars and hold great credibility.
+Many of his works were lost, but some are still available for modern scholars and hold great credibility.
 And his inventions, discoveries and contributions have brought pride to our country.
-It has also inspired many budding scientists to follow his path and make new discoveries.
+It has also inspired many budding scientists to follow his path and make discoveries.

 Who is Aryabhatta?

-To understand who actually is Aryabhata it is important to dig a little deeper beyond the Aryabhata Scientist and learn more by finding Aryabhata Information about his inventions and discoveries.
-There is not enough information about his personal life rather all are curious to know what did Aryabhatta invented?
+To understand who is Aryabhata it is important to dig a little deeper beyond the Aryabhata Scientist and learn more by finding Aryabhata Information about his inventions and discoveries.
+There is not enough information about his personal life rather all are curious to know what did Aryabhatta invent?
 And therefore Aryabhatta Inventions and Aryabhatta Discoveries is still a topic of interest, as there is a new generation curious to find about this Mathematical genius.

 Birth- 476 CE